isabellafavorito/DataLiberation/README.md

 | `CombinedLoss2021` | <img src="CombinedLoss2021.png" width="50%"> |
 | `CombinedLossJan-Sept2022` | <img src="CombinedLossJan-Sept2022.png" width="50%"> |

-## Description of how other can build off this work
+## Description of how others can build off this work

 This analysis provides a foundational framework for exploring controlled substance loss using structured visualizations and aggregated metrics.
 Others can build on this work by integrating additional datasets—such as population statistics, healthcare provider density, or regulatory actions—to normalize losses and identify potential risk factors.
 Further enhancements could include developing time-series analyses to detect trends or anomalies, creating predictive models for future loss patterns, or implementing interactive dashboards for real-time monitoring.
 Additionally, filtering the data by substance type, geographic region, or specific business categories could support more targeted investigations and policy recommendations.